shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 ## Open a Second Window

-We will need to perform actions on both the puppet master and the agent \(www\) node.
+We need to perform actions on both the puppet master and the agent \(www\) node.

 ## Install the Puppet[^1] Package